 India attracts more IT people than Silicon Valley

 Now we all agree that managing your own IT staff via a solid video connection produces the same results.
 Hence, your IT team might as well be abroad.
 Where to go?
 According to research by Price Waterhouse Coopers, there is only one place you need to consider: India.
 India is the largest IT hub in the world.
 Besides, cities like Bangalore and Pune have attracted more tech talent in recent years than Sillicon Valley.
 The country has the largest talent pool of highly skilled IT professionals in the world.
-These people also speak English fluently and are on average about 50% cheaper than a Dutch IT professional.
+These people also speak English fluently and are on average about 50% cheaper than a European or American IT professional.

-For this reason, our telecom giant KPN decided to head to India nine years ago.
+For this reason, the Dutch telecom giant KPN decided to head to India nine years ago.
 After all, they didn’t get the IT vacancies in the Netherlands filled.
 Also, Genexis, the European market leader in fiber optic products, also found a team of talented software employees in India.
 In fact, this was with a much lower price tag than in Europe.
 After a crisis of this magnitude, investments in IT are often cut first.
 However, this crisis proves that a good digital infrastructure can keep companies afloat.
 In addition, this disruptive virus outbreak teaches us that the West is not always spared.
 Spreading our risks by not concentrating our activities in one place or in one country, therefore, seems a wise choice.
 India can also be an interesting location for your business in this respect.

 Right now, every entrepreneur needs to work hard to keep his business running.
 However, for some, there is also time to look ahead.
 Are you already thinking about how you can overcome the problems you are currently facing in the future?
 We like to think along with you.
 At Maier+Vidorno we can take a lot of work off your hands.
 We can do this by building an IT department in India, recruiting experienced staff and taking care of the entire back-office.
 This includes personnel administration, payrolling, contracts, etc. so you can fully focus on your company’s core business.